nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 ### 2. Delete a recipe: `deleteRecipe`

-Removes an existing recipe from my database of recipes.
+I can remove an existing recipe from my database of recipes.

 #### Format: `deleteRecipe RECIPE_INDEX`